kintohub/kintohub-docs/docs/advanced-usages.md

 3. Click on the **View All Branches & Tags option** to open a drop-down displaying all the branches and tags of the KintoBlock.

 4. The **View Endpoints option** will redirect the user Endpoint documentation page of the KintoBlock.

+5. **Delete KintoBlock** provides you an option to delete the KintoBlock.